dimapanfilov/redditGo/README.md

 Finally, running ```go run cmd/redditgo/main.go``` will permit you to access localhost:3000/threads

-To create threads go to where the tables are created, go to threads, and add a new one using a random uuid generator online.
+To create or remove threads, follow the buttons provided on the `/threads` endpoint.